top of page

 Paid advertising, used carefully

-Meta and Google ads can work beautifully for bridal boutiques, but only when the foundations are right.
-Running paid traffic to a website that doesn't sell the appointment is throwing money at a leak.
+Meta and Google ads can work well for bridal boutiques, but only when the foundations are right.
+Running paid traffic to a website that doesn't sell the appointment is throwing money away.

-Once the website, GBP and email are working, paid ads become a quiet amplifier.
+Once the website, Google Business Profile and email are working, paid ads become a quiet amplifier.
 A small monthly Meta budget, with creative that shows the boutique experience (not the dresses), retargeting brides who've visited your site, can be genuinely transformative for appointment volume.
-Google ads on terms like bridal boutique Wilmslow tend to be cheap and high-intent.
+Google ads on terms like bridal boutique (your location) tend to be cheap and high-intent.
 Pinterest is underused in bridal and worth testing.

 But the order matters.
 Paid ads are the last lever, not the first.